Everything you need to know about LoRa

 LoRa Alliance members include Cisco, IBM, Amazon, BT, Orange, KPN and NTT.

-Whereas Sigfox build only public networks, either themselves or through licensees, the LoRa Alliance strategy is to provide a standardised set of networking equipment with which both public and private networks can be built.
+Whereas Sigfox only build public networks, either themselves or through licensees.
+The LoRa Alliance strategy is to provide a standardised set of networking equipment with which both public and private networks can be built.

 As of March 2021 there were some 178 million devices connected to over 140 public and private LoRa networks globally.